If you made any changes in Pure these will be visible here soon.

 Research interests

-Our research focuses on both evolutionary and developmental research questions, which we investigate experimentally in insect and rodent model systems, but we are also using data from human populations.
-In our laboratory, we utilize both genome-wide and targeted approaches, which are complemented by bioinformatics and statistical modelling.
+Our research uses rodent model systems, but we are also using data from human populations.
+In our laboratory, we utilize both genome-wide and targeted experimental approaches, which are complemented by bioinformatics and statistical modelling.

 Epigenetic mechanisms of responses to maternal immune activation during early development on neurodevelopment and adult behaviour

 One of the fundamental questions in basic disease research is how stressors experienced during critical periods influence the development of adult disease.
-In particular, stressors experienced during pregnancy have been shown to impact on the propensity to develop cognitive disorders in offspring.
+In particular, stressors experienced during pregnancy have been shown to increase the propensity to develop cognitive disorders in adolescent and adult offspring.
 What are the mechanisms underlying such effects?
-To answer this fundamental question, we are linking placental morphological development to offspring traits, achieved by combining experimental studies in a rodent model system with evaluation of placental morphological development, parent-offspring behavioural interactions, cognitive and behavioural analyses.
+To answer this fundamental question, we are linking placental morphological development to offspring traits, achieved by using experimental studies in a rodent model system and evaluating placental morphological development, parent-offspring behavioural interactions, and cognitive and behavioural analyses.
 This comprehensive phenotype profiling is combined with histological analyses of relevant brain parts (such as the prefrontal cortex) and molecular array and epigenomic studies.
 Here, we use both genome-wide approaches such as RRBS, ChIP-seq and RNA-seq and targeted approaches such as qPCR, ChIP-qPCR, but also a variety of protein assays.
 This is complemented by a bioinformatics component to unravel the biological pathways and genetic networks of known candidates for placental function and associated behavioural impairments to establish a comprehensive picture of how the exposure to maternal inflammation during early development causes altered neurodevelopment and behaviour.

 Collaborators: Joanna Neill, Jocelyn Glazier, Michael Harte, John Gigg, Christopher Murgatroyd